enasequence/read_docs/submit/samples/interactive.rst

   restrictions for each field
 - Do not edit the first line of the spreadsheet, which specifies the checklist in use
 - You can add custom fields by inserting new column headers, however do not edit the existing column names
-- The file must maintain one of the following extensions: .csv, .tsv, .tab, .txt
+- The file must use one of the following extensions: .csv, .tsv, .tab, .txt
 - Use only valid ASCII characters

 Once you are satisfied with the content of your spreadsheet, be sure to save it then proceed to the next step.